In a world filled with gimmicky toys that flash and sing, there is still one old-fashioned favourite among young kids.

 They are basically learning early technology and engineering skills.

 One of the reasons why Lego is so good for the brain is that it builds concentration span.

-The more a child is immersed and “lost” in an activity, the more a child’s ability to focus develops.
+The more a child is immersed and “lost” in an activity, the more their ability to focus develops.

-My toddler may only play for 5 minutes but as she matures and gets involved in her play activities, the time she spends on an activity will grow.
+Toddlers may only play with something for 5 minutes but as they mature and become involved in their play activities, the time they spend on an activity will grow.

 Learning to plan is a skill that needs to be practised like any other.